A Review of Deep Reinforcement Learning for Smart Building Energy Management: An Overview of Deep Reinforcement Learning

 \subsection{RL}

-As shown in the literature, RL has been widely used in solving MDPs\cite{Sutton2018,Deng2020,Canteli2019,Han2019,KimS2018,Ahrarinouri2021,LuTSG2019,Ruelens2017}.
-In a RL process, the agent learns its optimal policy $\pi$ by interacting with the environment, where a policy $\pi$ is a mapping from states to the probabilities of selecting every possible action\cite{Sutton2018}.
+RL has been widely used in solving MDPs\cite{Sutton2018,Deng2020,Canteli2019,Han2019,KimS2018,Ahrarinouri2021,LuTSG2019,Ruelens2017}.
+In an RL process, the agent learns its optimal policy $\pi$ by interacting with the environment, where a \emph{policy} $\pi$ is a mapping from states to the probabilities of selecting every possible action\cite{Sutton2018}.
 In particular, the agent observes a state and takes an action at slot $t$.
 Then, it receives a reward and a new state, which are used to update the policy.
 The above process repeats until the policy converges.
-Since Q-learning is the most effective algorithm of learning an optimal policy in RL, we will introduce its basic principle.